We the People

 • In order to be eligible for the competition, schools/teams must meet rules set forth by the Center for Civic Education, including registering an entire rostered class that has studied all six units of the curriculum

-State Invitational:
+State Showcase:

 • Open to any group of students, including groups that have not studied all six units, are not a complete rostered class, or otherwise need accommodation